All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Prior authorization playbook: Your provider submits a request with your BMI, comorbidity list, and documentation of failed lifestyle interventions.
 Many teachers have tried Weight Watchers, gym memberships, or calorie tracking apps.
 Document these attempts.

-4. Appeal denials: First-round denials are common and do not mean no. Work with your provider to file an appeal with additional supporting documentation.
+4. Appeal denials: First-round denials are common and don't mean no. Work with your provider to file an appeal with additional supporting documentation.
 GLP-1 insurance appeal guide

 5. Union advocacy: If your teachers' union is negotiating contracts, advocate for weight management medication coverage.
 Some state teacher unions have successfully added GLP-1 medications to their negotiated pharmacy benefits.